 By KATELYNN DUNN, January 2020

 The many nuanced connections born between us and our surroundings through the use of space and shaping of environments within space lead us to a particular perspective of the world.
 Our interaction with and within spaces becomes an art.
-We create mini ecosystems, cocoons of culture, from which we leave, and carry the imprint of experience on us.
+We create mini ecosystems, from which we leave, and carry the imprint of experience on us.
 Sound, and our interwoven relationship between it and its expansion within spaces directly affects our sentiments, ideas and notions.
 I had a chance to interview three artists from the International Studio and Curatorial Program to discuss their relationship to space while creating sound-based artworks.
 All of these interviews were predicated on the idea that sound is a medium that affects us in an energetic way within the spaces where we experience it.

 Allard Van Hoorn is a sound, installation and performance artist who creates site-specific maps of physical places and relationships between environments using measures and mediums that record and ultimately describe spaces with sound.
 His Urban Songlines add another layer of significance to the buildings and locales that we occupy.